malcolmsailor/efficient_rhythms/docs/index.md

     "chords": ("MAJOR_TRIAD", "MAJOR_TRIAD", "MINOR_TRIAD", "MAJOR_TRIAD"),
     "scales": ("MAJOR_SCALE", "MIXOLYDIAN", "AEOLIAN", "LYDIAN"),

-There are no constaints on `foot_pcs`, so we can get a different progression by changing `foot_pcs` arbitrarily.
+There are no constraints on `foot_pcs`, so we can get a different progression by changing `foot_pcs` arbitrarily.
 For example, in
 <a href="#harmony_example2">`docs/examples/harmony_example2.py`</a> I’ve
 changed the middle two members of `foot_pcs` to create a more chromatic